Louisiana shooting spree leaves 3 dead; armed citizens credited with saving lives

 Employees at the Jefferson Gun Outlet typically carry sidearms at the facility, but it was not immediately clear whether the good Samaritans were customers, outlet employees or other individuals.

-Authorities did not publicly identify anyone involved as of Saturday evening.
+Authorities had not publicly identified anyone involved as of Saturday evening.

 A news camera set up in the parking lot recorded the sounds of someone calling out, "Where is my other son?"
 Photos show police comforting multiple people near the scene.

-The Bureau of Alcohol, Tobacco, Firearms and Explosives' New Orleans office said it was sending special agents to assist local deputies with the investigation.
+The New Orleans office of the federal Bureau of Alcohol, Tobacco, Firearms and Explosives said it was sending special agents to assist local deputies with the investigation.

 ALL NEW ORLEANS BARS ORDERED TO CLOSE FOR MARDI GRAS